carlynorama/USDHelloWorld/README.md

 # USDHelloWorld

+Repo for learning about the USD file format.

 ## Part 1

 Handwriting USDA files to show a sphere.
 A python script to generate several of multiple colors.